derickr/derickrethans-articles/201909100925-xdebug-update-august-2019.rst

 Funding Xdebug
 --------------

-At the end of the month I started a `thread
-<https://twitter.com/derickr/status/1167449201363623936>`_ on Twitter with the
-cheeky suggestion that I am considering making Xdebug non-free for commercial use.
+At the end of the month I started a thread on Twitter (now deleted) with the cheeky suggestion that I am considering making Xdebug non-free for commercial use.
 This is not something I would likely do, and instead would prefer to be funded through Patreon and commercial donations.
 The replies on the thread